David Koleczek

 | Github

-not-again-ai is a collection of various functionalities that come up over and over again when developing AI projects as a Data/Applied/Research Scientist.
+not-again-ai is a collection of various functionalities that come up over and over again when developing AI projects.
 It is designed to be simple and minimize dependencies first and foremost.

 mlfeed.tech | @mlfeedtech